Cars

 everywhere will recognize the chore: ramping the stocker up to

-allow to a towing "dolly" /
+allow to a towing "dolly" or

 a trailer.
 Les's excellent CD of stock car photos: http://www.fortunecity.com/silverstone/mansell/25/